MahmoudSaad21/DocuChatAI_Interactive-Document-and-Wikipedia-Topic-Chat/README.md

 ### `app.py`
 This Python script powers the Streamlit application.
 Key functionalities include:
 - **PDF Chat**:
-  - Extracts text from uploaded PDF files using `PyPDF2`.
+  - Extracts text from PDFs using `PyPDF2`.
+  - Embeds text chunks into a vector store using `Chroma` for similarity-based search.
-  - Integrates Google Generative AI for querying extracted content.
+  - Allows natural language querying through Google Generative AI.

 - **Wikipedia Chat**:
-  - Retrieves content from Wikipedia using `wikipedia` and `WikipediaLoader`.
+  - Fetches topic content from Wikipedia using `WikipediaLoader`.
-  - Provides an interactive chat experience with selected Wikipedia topics.
+  - Stores content in a vector store for fast retrieval and contextual querying.

+- **Vector Store Implementation**:
+  - Introduced `Chroma` as a vector database for managing embeddings.
+  - Supports similarity search to fetch top-relevant text chunks for AI-driven query responses.

 - **Embeddings**:
-  - Uses `SentenceTransformer` for creating embeddings of text data.
+  - Uses a wrapper class around `SentenceTransformer` for embedding documents and queries.
-- **Streamlit Chat**:
-  - Implements a dynamic chat interface with session-based history management.

 ### `LLM_Experiments_and_Text_Processing.ipynb`
 This Jupyter Notebook contains: